junh1024/Reaper-Surround/README.md

 	- Sustainizer: randomises phase-similar to DtBlkFx's smear mode:
 	- Split-Combine Frequency: Amount controls a log frequency.
 Splits main & sidechain at the frequency, and combines the lower part of main with the upper part of sidechain.

+# Scripts

 Scripts for General Use
 ---
 - Delete item fades under threshold.py: By default, RPR makes small (10ms) fades on item boundaries to prevent artefacts, which is usually a good thing.
 But when you're making a continuous edit from pieces, these automatic fades can actually introduce artefacts.
 This script is useful in this case, as it deletes fades under 20ms, for selected items.
 - ProjectSanitizer.py
 - Reaper Stats.py: collects various project statistics and outputs them via a dialog.
 See script for more details.
 - Set item start to position.py